EthanThatOneKid/acmcsuf.com/CONTRIBUTING.md

 Now that you've got everything up-and-running, you are free to contribute to your heart's content.

-## Submitting your own Contributions 🎉
+## Submitting your own contributions 🎉

 Before publishing a PR, it is required that you run `npm run all` to make sure that you are complying with our style guidelines and passing all checks.